Estimated Repair Costs for 4 Typical Furnace Problems

 • Furnace filter: $10-$30

-In many cases, this problem is tied to an incorrect thermostat setting or a dirty air filter that’s restricting airflow.
-Follow the steps above to fix the problem.
+In many cases, this problem is tied to a wrong thermostat setting or a dirty air filter that’s restricting airflow.
+Use the steps above to resolve the issue.

-If this isn’t the case, make sure your thermostat is set correctly and working properly.
-If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll sound like your furnace is on all the time.
+If this isn’t the case, make sure your thermostat is set correctly and running properly.
+If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll sound like your furnace is on all the time.

-Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, making your furnace run continuously to make up for the lost air.
+Otherwise, there might be a problem with the blower motor or your ductwork may be losing air, forcing your furnace to run constantly to make up for the lost air.

 Estimated Repair Cost